jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Default: 36000
 #    Time in seconds to pause if AFC encounters an error.
 This value will be
 #    overridden if the `[idle_timeout].timeout value is higher.
+auto_home: False
+#    Default: False
+#    Enable to turn on auto homing if printer is not already hommed when
+#    loading/unloading a lane.
 ```

 The next part of the `[AFC]` section contains the configuration for the AFC macros.
 These macros are used to control the